 Iris fulva Ker Gawl. is the correct and accepted scientific name for this species of Iris.
 It was first documented by John Bellenden Ker Gawler in Botanical Magazine in 1812.

 When I moved to the mansion in Mississippi I noticed a patch of Iris growing in the backyard.
 It was in December 2008 when I first noticed them but they didn’t flower until March 2009.
-I had no idea what species they were until I started doing research for the blog (The Mystical Mansion and Garden in 2009, which has been deleted).
+I had no idea what species they were until I started doing research for my first blog (The Mystical Mansion and Garden in 2009, which has been deleted).

 The leaves are typical for most Iris that have rhizomes in that they have long, narrow blade-like leaves.
 A man named Dykes noticed when held up to the light the leaves have black dots, similar to leaves of water Irises.
 Another interesting thing I noticed is that some of the leaves have this weird zig-zag appearance, like folding a piece of paper then opening it up a little.